Small businesses are thriving in the United States–there are 31.7 million of them!

 BMW’s USP lies in its short and sweet tagline – “Sheer driving pleasure.”

-Use words like best, first, favourite, greatest, only, and so on to communicate your passion and enthusiasm for your brand.
+Use words like best, first, favorite, greatest, only, and so on to communicate your passion and enthusiasm for your brand.

 However, you should be able to back up such statements with your product/service.
 Else, it will appear overtly salesy.